 Electronic and relay components of the engine monitoring circuit are on a circuit board assembly.
-Sensor inputs (Figure 3) are connected by the wiring harness to plug connectors on the board.
-The control module provides the following functions of unit protection.
+Sensor inputs (Figure 4) are connected by the wiring harness to plug connectors on the board.
+The control module shuts down the engine under any of the following conditions.

 - Overcrank Limits engine cranking to 75 seconds.
 If engine fails to start, the module lights a fault lamp and opens the cranking circuit.
 The cycle cranking option allows three 15-second cranking cycles with two 15-second rest periods on the 12-lamp control. - Overspeed Shuts down the engine immediately if overspeed occurs and lights a fault lamp.
 The sensor switch is mounted in the end bell on the generator shaft.
-It is factory adjusted to shut down 60 hertz units at 2100 \pm 90 r/min, 50 hertz units at 1850 \pm 50 r/min. - Low Oil Pressure Shuts down the engine immediately if oil pressure drops below 14 psi (97 kPa) and lights a fault lamp.
+It is factory adjusted to shut down 60 hertz units at 2100 ± 90 r/min, 50 hertz units at 1850 ± 50 r/min. - Low Oil Pressure Shuts down the engine immediately if oil pressure drops below 14 psi (97 kPa) and lights a fault lamp.
 The fault is time-delayed about 10 seconds following starter disconnect and inhibited during cranking.
 The delay allows oil pressure to rise to normal before the electronic control module monitors this system.

-A pre-low oil pressure sensor and lamp (used with optional 12-lamp system) provides an alarm that oil pressure is marginally low, 20 psi (137 kPa) or less.
+A pre-low oil pressure sensor and lamp provides an alarm that oil pressure is marginally low, 20 psi (137 kPa) or less.
 The cause should be found and corrected as soon as possible.

-High Engine Temperature - shuts down the engine immediately if coolant temperature rises above 215°F (102°C) and lights a fault lamp.
+• High Engine Temperature - shuts down the engine immediately if coolant temperature rises above 230°F (110°C) and lights a fault lamp.
 The fault is time-delayed about 10 seconds following starter disconnect and inhibited during cranking.
 This delay allows coolant in a hot engine time to circulate and return the water jacket to normal before the electronic control module monitors this system.

-A pre-high engine temperature sensor and lamp used with optional 12-lamp systems, provides an alarm that engine temperature is marginally high, 205°F (97°C).
+A pre-high engine temperature sensor and lamp provides an alarm that engine temperature is marginally high, 220°F (105°C).
 The cause should be found and corrected as soon as possible.